 Martha Madsen has over 20 years' experience in public schools in Massachusetts and New Hampshire, in high school, middle school, and elementary school.
 She began as an English/language arts teacher, moved into a school counselor role, and in 2020 earned a Curriculum and Instructional Leadership certificate at UNH's Graduate School of Education.
 Civic learning and school climate are her passions and she has the highest respect for teachers.
 She worked part-time for NH Civics beginning in 2013 and is pleased to now serve as its executive director full-time since August of 2019.
 Martha was graduated from Colgate University, Harvard University's Graduate School of Education, and Simmons College School of Social Work.
 A life-long learner, in 2021 she earned a badge from Guardians of Democracy in Current and Controversial Issue Discussion Strategies.
 She lives with her husband, Constitutional Law professor John Greabe, in Hopkinton, NH.

 Wendy enjoys working for the NH Institute for Civics Education as she has a passion for the mission.
 Having served in several roles in local government, she appreciates the need for youth to be exposed to civics early on to improve all aspects of local governance.
-Wendy has worked for UNH Extension, the Organization for Refugee and Immigrant Success, Montana State University Extension and has volunteered as the President of the New Hampshire Farmers Market Association, chaired the Weare Agricultural Commission, been a member of the Weare Conservation Commission and past Secretary for the Weare Planning Board.
+Wendy has worked for UNH Extension, the Organization for Refugee and Immigrant Success, Montana State University Extension and has volunteered as the President of the New Hampshire Farmers Market Association, chaired the Weare Agricultural Commission, been a member of the Weare Conservation Commission and past recording secretary for the Weare Planning Board.
 Wendy has 30+ years in administration and enjoys working to support the growth of NH Civics.

 Amanda is a former social studies teacher originally from Franklin.
 Amanda taught social studies at Franklin High School before transitioning to a classroom teacher and then administrator at Second Start Alternative High School in Concord.
 She brings a passion for justice and engagement and an excitement to have the opportunity to support social studies teachers across the state.